 When a registered PA-Bred, by a registered Pennsylvania stallion, finishes first, second or third in any pari-mutuel race in the state, an amount equal to 10 percent of the purse share earned (Stallion Award) is paid to the owner of the stallion at the time of conception.

 9. What is the definition of a “registered Pennsylvania stallion”?

 A registered Pennsylvania stallion is a Thoroughbred stallion who stands regularly in Pennsylvania and is registered as a Pennsylvania stallion with the PHBA.

 10. How does one register a Pennsylvania stallion?

-PHBA provides applications to be completed by the stallion’s owner and returned to the PHBA along with the $500 registration fee by February 15th of the breeding season or before he breeds his first mare.
+PHBA provides applications to be completed by the stallion’s owner and returned to the PHBA along with the $500 registration fee by February 15th of the breeding season.
 Late registrations will be accepted until December 31st for $1,000.